cherab/core/docs/source/installation_and_structure.rst

 the code will therefore be visible to python next time the code is imported.
 The ``--user`` flag should be used if you do not have administrative permission for your python installation.

-As all the CHERAB packages are dependent on the ``cherab-core`` package, this package must be installed first.
+As all the CHERAB packages are dependent on the core ``cherab`` package, this package must be installed first.
 Note that other packages may have their own inter-dependencies, see the specific package documentation for more information.

-When developing new features for cherab, the development branch should be used as the base.
+When developing new features for CHERAB, the development branch should be used as the base.

 Configuring Atomic Data
 ~~~~~~~~~~~~~~~~~~~~~~~

 Regardless of the method you used to install CHERAB, you will need a valid atomic data source for your
 calculations.
 CHERAB provides a default atomic data source through the OpenADAS module.
-When the core
+To use this module
-cherab package is installed it will attempt to download a common set of OpenADAS rate files from the
+it is necessary to obtain the atomic data files from the OpenADAS web archive.
+An automated download script
-OpenADAS web archive and store them a local repository.
-If the download fails or the user wishes to
+is provided to automatically download and install the most common atomic data files.
+This data is required
-refresh the installation, the data download and installation can be triggered manually with the
+to run many of the demos supplied with CHERAB.
+To run the script please enter the following commands in a
-following commands:
+python terminal:

 .. code-block:: pycon